Christian-Schou/homey-electrolux/README.txt

-Adds support for Electrolux devices.
+This app adds support for Electrolux devices.
+It currently only supports Perfect Care Washing machine 700.